(Article last updated: July 27, 2017)

 Soarin' is one of the most popular rides in all of Disney World and a very unique experience.
 You sit in a ride vehicle that lifts you in front of a huge screen and then you glide through many popular landmarks from across the world, often smelling various things you see on screen.

-This attraction is a simulator that lets you feel like an astronaut and takes you from launching pad to Mars.
-Each rider is assigned 1 of 4 jobs to do during the mission (in reality, it just means you push a blinking button when it lights up in front of you).
-There are 2 versions of this ride: Green which is less intense, and Orange which is the original version and more intense.
+Revamped in 2017, this attraction is a simulator that lets you feel like an astronaut and takes you from launching pad on 1 of 2 missions: the family-friendly Mission Space - Earth (with a 40 inch height requirement) and a Mission Space - Mars (with a 44 inch height requirement).
+Once on the selected mission, each rider is assigned 1 of 4 jobs to do (in reality, it just means you push a blinking button when it lights up in front of you).

 Living with the Land